 The myeloproliferative neoplasms include

-In a small number of people, the myeloproliferative neoplasm progresses or transforms to acute leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+A myeloproliferative neoplasm can progress or transform to acute leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more .

 Each myeloproliferative neoplasm is identified according to its predominant bone marrow and blood characteristics.
 Each disorder has a somewhat typical set of examination findings, test results, and expected course; however, there may be some overlap of features among these disorders because they share the same genetic mutations.